 Those living outside of Iceland may not be familiar with Ásgeir Trausti, a young artist who, over the last six years, has showcased his mix of electronic-folk to an enthusiastic and ever-growing audience.
 Now just Ásgeir—it has been impossible to escape the artist’s catchy contributions to pop-culture, with hits such as ‘King and Cross’ and ‘Going Home’ charting internationally.

-Photo by from Wikimedia, Creative Commons, by Kim Matthäi Leland
+Photo from Wikimedia, Creative Commons, by Kim Matthäi Leland.
+No edits made.

 Five years on from his first album, ‘Dýrð í dauðaþögn’ (2012), Ásgeir is no longer a stranger to hype, nor the ebbs and flows of sensational popularity.
 His breakthrough in 2012 was unprecedented; after all, who would have expected this young, relatively unknown country boy to outsell the treasured records of his predecessors, Björk and Sigur Rós?